What’s the test for?

 This test is used to detect the presence of a species of gut bacteria called Helicobacter pylori.

 H. pylori can cause ulcers in the lining of your stomach and intestines which may result in symptoms such as abdominal pain, nausea, bloating or unintentional weight loss.

 About the procedure

 You will be asked to provide two initial breath samples by blowing into two foil bags.
 This will give us your baseline reading.

-You will then be given a drink of orange juice containing C13-urea.
+You will then be give a capsule containing C13-urea to swallow with water.
 Breath test samples will then be collected, 2 after 10 minutes and 2 more after 30 minutes.

 It is important that you do not eat, chew gum, smoke, sleep, drink or exercise during your test.

 If you are paying for this test yourself and not through private medical insurance, the cost will be £168.